-Further, pursuant to the ACA, the Centers for Medicare & Medicaid Services (the "CMS") has issued a final rule that requires manufacturers of prescription drugs to collect and report annually information on certain payments or transfers of value to physicians, physician assistants, certain types of advance practice nurses and teaching hospitals, or to entities or individuals at the request of, or designated on behalf of, such providers, and to report annually certain ownership and investment interests held by physicians and their immediate family members.
+Further, pursuant to the federal Physician Payments Sunshine Act, enacted as part of the ACA, the Centers for Medicare & Medicaid Services (the "CMS") has issued a final rule that requires manufacturers of approved prescription drugs that are reimbursable under Medicare, Medicaid, or the Children's Health Insurance Program, with certain exceptions, to collect and report annually information on certain payments or transfers of value to physicians, physician assistants, certain types of advance practice nurses and teaching hospitals, or to entities or individuals at the request of, or designated on behalf of, such providers, and to report annually certain ownership and investment interests held by physicians and their immediate family members.
 The reported data is made available in searchable form on a public website on an annual basis.
 Failure to submit required information may result in civil monetary penalties.

 In addition, several states now require prescription drug companies to report certain expenses relating to the marketing and promotion of drug products and to report gifts and payments to individual healthcare practitioners in these states.
 Other states prohibit various marketing-related activities, such as the provision of certain kinds of gifts or meals.
 Still other states require the posting of information relating to clinical studies and their outcomes.
-Some states require the reporting of certain pricing information, including information pertaining to and justifying price increases, or prohibit prescription drug price gouging.
+A growing number of states require the reporting of certain pricing information, including information pertaining to and justifying price increases and the prices of newly launched drugs, or prohibit prescription drug price gouging.
 In addition, certain states require pharmaceutical companies to implement compliance programs and/or marketing codes.
 Certain states and local jurisdictions also require the registration of pharmaceutical sales representatives.
 Compliance with these laws is difficult and time consuming, and companies that do not comply with these state laws face civil penalties.